Policy

 The Victorian WorkCover scheme is a statutory, no-fault, compulsory insurance scheme.

-To meet the requirement of the Workplace Injury Rehabilitation and Compensation (WIRC) Act 2013 (Vic)External Link (the legislation), the principal and/or their delegate must:
+To meet the requirement of the Workplace Injury Rehabilitation and Compensation (WIRC) Act 2013 (the legislation), the principal and/or their delegate must:

 Details

-The department has 2 Workers Compensation policies, the primary policy is for employees and this policy applies to all employees who experience a work-related injury or illness.
+The department has 2 Workers Compensation insurance policies.
+The primary policy applies to all department employees who experience a work-related injury or illness.

 This policy does not apply to visitors, consultants, contractors, employees of contractors and consultants, persons employed through labour hire agencies nor volunteers, who should be referred to their own employer’s policies.